rodafr/stsh/IDEAS.md

 - Spells (instead of Commands)

 Would you like me to elaborate on any of these terms or suggest additional magical terminology for specific features?
+Here are some evocative magical phrases and terminology you could incorporate:

+For the command types/categories:
+- "Ancient Incantations"
+- "Arcane Formulae"
+- "Mystic Bindings"
+- "Eldritch Invocations"
+- "Ethereal Conjurations"
+- "Forbidden Utterances"
+- "Astral Sequences"
+- "Runic Commands"

+For actions/operations:
+- "Channeling arcane wisdom..."
+- "Weaving ethereal threads..."
+- "Invoking ancient knowledge..."
+- "Drawing from the astral archives..."
+- "Manifesting eldritch power..."
+- "Unveiling mystic secrets..."
+- "Consulting the ethereal codex..."
+- "Tracing runic patterns..."

+For error messages or states:
+- "The arcane energies resist your attempt"
+- "Your magical focus wavers"
+- "The spell fades from memory"
+- "The ethereal connection is lost"
+- "The runes remain dormant"
+- "Your incantation echoes into void"
+- "The astral alignment is incorrect"
+- "The mystic resonance falters"

+For success messages:
+- "The spell manifests successfully"
+- "Arcane energies coalesce"
+- "The ethereal patterns align"
+- "Your invocation takes form"
+- "The runes pulse with power"
+- "Mystic forces respond to your call"
+- "The astral channels open"
+- "Eldritch knowledge flows forth"

+For search/discovery:
+- "Divining through ancient tomes..."
+- "Scrying the mystical archives..."
+- "Seeking through arcane manuscripts..."
+- "Consulting ethereal indices..."
+- "Traversing astral records..."
+- "Peering into eldritch knowledge..."

+These could be used in your CLI output, documentation, or help text to maintain the magical theme throughout the application.
+Would you like me to suggest more specific applications for any of these terms?